States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Formation and Utilization of IDSRs

 \subsection{Digit-Level Formation}

-We investigate the second addition operation within three-digit addition tasks and derive two critical observations.
+We investigate the second addition operation within both three-digit and two-digit addition tasks, deriving two critical observations.
 First, the product of exact accuracies for the individual digits equals the overall exact accuracy, implying that models establish independent IDSRs.
-Second, as depicted in Figure \ref{fig:qwen_3-digit_digit_acc}, the sequence in which digit prediction accuracies surpass random chance, as determined by statistical measures and annotated in the figure, follows an ascending digit order.
-This pattern mirrors the order humans use for digit-by-digit calculations, suggesting that models perform multi-digit addition through a series of consecutive single-digit additions.
+Second, as depicted in Figure \ref{fig:digit_trends}, the sequence in which digit prediction accuracies surpass random chance, as determined by statistical measures and annotated in the figure, follows an ascending digit order.
+This pattern mirrors the order humans use for digit-by-digit calculations, suggesting that models perform multi-digit addition through a series of iterative single-digit additions.